Configuring your server

 Always do docker compose down

-inside my-ente
+inside your my-ente

-directory, if you've made any changes to museum.yaml
+directory.
+If you've made changes to museum.yaml

-and then restart the containers with docker compose up -d
+, restart the containers with docker compose up -d

-to see the changes in action.
+to see your changes in action.

-S3 Buckets
+S3 buckets

-MinIO makes use of the port 3200
+MinIO uses the port 3200

 section.